Kiteboarding in Lo Stagnone, a recipe for perfection

 Capo Feto is located just under an hour drive south of Lo Stagnone.
 So If you’re mobile and looking for the crystal clear the-bluest-you-can-find water, take a road trip, this place is nuts!
 This spot is an absolute eye candy and works the best with south-east wind

 For those times you are unable to clip-in, why not saddle-up instead.
-Ditch the board for a bike and take to the rugged roads of Italy.
-Either head to the culturally rich medieval village of Erice or explore the depths of the natural reserve – either way, plan B isn’t looking too bad now, huh!
+Ditch the board for a bike and take to the rugged roads of Italy and explore the depths of the natural reserve.
+Or take a day trip and head to the culturally rich medieval village of Erice – either way, plan B isn’t looking too bad now, huh!

 How about venturing elsewhere?
 How about UK?
 Totally different cuppa, but you’d love it!
 Checkout some of the best spots for kiteboarding in Weymouth & Portland Harbour.